Empowering youth to become creative, productive, and confident members of our community through artistic education, collaboration, and expression.

 Who We Are

 Youth Empowerment through Arts and Humanities, Inc. (YEAH!) is a 501(c)(3) nonprofit charitable youth arts organization in Nashville, Tennessee.
 Our mission is to provide a safe learning environment for teens that will empower them not only in the arts but in life skills, volunteerism, and community service.
-YEAH! creates programming that values collaboration over competition and seeks to give youth the tools they need to create the world that they want to live in.
+YEAH! creates programming that values collaboration over competition and seeks to give youth the tools they need to create the world in which they want to live.